akijoey/react-boilerplate/README.md

 [![license][license-image]][license-url]

-A starter template for typescript and react.
+A starter template for react with typescript.

 ## Usage